kvasdopil/ui-gen/README.md

 - 🖱️ **Clickable Prompts**: Click any prompt in the history to view its corresponding LLM output
 - ➕ **Empty Screen Support**: PromptPanel shows even for screens with no prompts yet, allowing you to add the first prompt via the "Modify" button
 - 🗑️ **Delete History Entries**: Delete conversation points from history; deleting the last entry removes the entire screen; all deletions are persisted to the database
+- ⌨️ **Keyboard Shortcuts**: Press Delete key when a screen is selected and the latest conversation point is selected to trigger the delete confirmation dialog
 - 🗑️ **Delete Screens**: Delete entire screens with all their conversation history; deletions are persisted to the database
 - 📊 **Output History**: Browse through all generated UI outputs by selecting different prompts from the history
 - 📋 **Clone Screens**: Clone a screen at any point in its conversation history, creating a new screen with full history up to that point (cloned screen is not auto-selected)